EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Self-Grades

 You will self-grade your problem sets.
-Labs will have both autograded and self-graded components. **Warning: Not submitting a self-grade will result in a 0 on the corresponding self-graded portion of the assignment.
-Self-grades will not be accepted after the due date except as provided by disability accommodations, and you will likely have to use a drop in these circumstances.**
+Labs will have both autograded and self-graded components. **Warning: Not submitting a self-grade will result in a 0 on the corresponding self-graded portion of the assignment.**

 As assignments exist to encourage learning, not to punish small mistakes, the self-graded portion of each assignment will be scaled up by 1.25 and capped out at full credit.
 This means an 8/10 on a self-grade will be scaled up to a 10/10.

+You may submit a self-grade up to **three days** late for **50% credit**. **No self-grades will be accepted after this late deadline (outside of DSP-related accommodations).**

 The purpose of the self-grade assignments strategy is to encourage you to look over the solutions and use it to check your answers.
 We hope it offers a chance to self-assess your understanding of the class content to prepare better for exams.
 As an oversight measure against inflationary self-grading, we conduct random checks at our discretion, and without notice.

 ### Timeline

-Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self-grades for both homeworks and labs will be due the following Friday after the assignment is due.** This means there are **three days** to complete the homework self-grades, and **one week** to complete the lab self-grades.
+Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self-grades for both homeworks and labs will be due a week after the end after the corresponding assignment grace period.** Homework self-grades will usually be due on Tuesdays and lab self-grades will usually be due on Fridays.
+Self-grades will be accepted up to **three days** after this deadline for **50% credit**.

 ### Instructions